Houston Construction Accident Lawyers

 Construction workers are often asked to work with chemicals that pose serious health risks, such as irritation, flammability, and corrosion.
 OSHA has a stringent Hazard Communication Standard that spreads the correct information about these dangerous chemicals.
 When these standards are not followed, workers can unknowingly work with harmful chemicals.
 This can cause injuries such as burns and large-scale accidents.

-OSHA recommends the following to reduce injuries caused by failures in hazard communications:
+To reduce injuries caused by failures in hazard communications, OSHA recommends:

 • Each chemical should have an easily accessible Material Safety Data Sheet (MSDS).